chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 # Installing CryoSPARC on Sherlock
 (Attribution: These instructions for installing CryoSPARC on Sherlock are a fork of the instructions developed and published by [jnoh2](https://github.com/jnoh2/cryosparc-install/blob/main/README.md).
 The instructions were originally derived from [CryoSPARC's](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/downloading-and-installing-cryosparc) install instructions and a presentation by Zhiyong Zhang (Stanford Research Computing), with additional credit going to Haoqing Wang for advice and debugging, and to Josh Carter for testing.)

-The following instructions were modified from their original form with a generic Sherlock user in mind who does not have access to a PI group partition or the owners partition.
+The following instructions are intended for a general Sherlock user to run the CryoSPARC GUI from the normal partition and to easily queue jobs in any partition they have access to.

-#### Table of Contents
+### Table of Contents
 * [Manual Installation Steps](https://github.com/chris-hypercag/cemc-cryosparc-sherlock-install/blob/main/README.md#manual-installation-steps)
     * [Step 0: Before Installing](https://github.com/chris-hypercag/cemc-cryosparc-sherlock-install/blob/main/README.md#step-0-before-installing)
     * [Step 1: Download CryoSPARC](https://github.com/chris-hypercag/cemc-cryosparc-sherlock-install/blob/main/README.md#step-1-download-cryosparc)